Faculty News

 Dr. Neeraj Lalwani, Associate Editor of Abdominal Radiology.

-Neeraj Lalwani, M.D., Professor of Radiology, Abdominal Imaging Section, has been appointed Associate Editor for the Abdominal Radiology (Hollow Organ GI section) journal.
+Neeraj Lalwani, M.D., Professor of Radiology, Abdominal Imaging Section, has been appointed Associate Editor for the Hollow Organ GI section of the Abdominal Radiology journal.
 Lalwani is nothing short of outstanding as a clinician and a teacher.
 He joins an exceptional team of editors and Ann Fulcher, M.D., who sits on the journal's Editorial Board.

 Dr. Neeraj Lalwani Publishes New MRI Book.